derekTurner/BabylonJSdemo25/NOTES.md

 babylonProj/village/

 ## In development
-Player - uses asset loader to load GLTF models of trees
+Player01 - uses asset loader to load GLTF models of trees

-Player01 - trying for player motion.
+Player02 - adds character controller and physics aggregate ground.

+Player03 - try to add physics aggreegate to the trees